 Municipal Courts may impose fines for violations of municipal ordinances.
 Additionally, the State imposes several fees applicable to certain classes of violations.
 Municipal Courts may accept payment of fines, fees, and court costs in several forms including the acceptance of credit and debit cards.
-If a court is charged a fee by a credit card processer, the fee may be passed on to the defendant.
+If a court is charged a fee by a credit card processer, the fee may be passed through to the defendant.

 All Municipal Courts must collect court costs per WV State Code and all collected court costs must be forwarded to the WV State Treasurer's Office by the 10th of the following month.
 The Treasurer's Office has implemented online reporting, with user guides and additional materials on their website: https://wvtreasury.com/Banking-Services/Court-Fee-Remittance.
+The Court Fee Remittance System User Guide is included in the manual as Appendix D.